 Macedon Ranges Sustainability Group

-The Macedon Ranges Sustainability Group is an active and well supported network of residents keen to advocate for greener alternatives.
+The Macedon Ranges Sustainability Group (MRSG) is an active and well supported network of residents keen to advocate for greener alternatives.
 They hold the highly successful Macedon Ranges Sustainable Living Festival each year in Woodend.